 Who?
 Hillary Clinton; Bill Clinton; top aides including Huma Abedin

 How serious is it?
 Very serious.
 A May report from the State Department inspector general is harshly critical of Clinton’s email approach, but Loretta Lynch announced on July 6 that the Justice Department would not pursue criminal charges, removing the threat of an indictment that could be fatal to her campaign.
-But the scandal will remain a millstone around her neck forever.
+On October 28, the FBI announced is it reviewing a new tranche of emails that turned up in an unrelated investigation, but it did not offer any other details on the scope.
+In any case, the scandal will remain a millstone around her neck forever.
 Comey’s damning comments about her conduct—“Although we did not find clear evidence that Secretary Clinton or her colleagues intended to violate laws governing the handling of classified information, there is evidence that they were extremely careless in their handling of very sensitive, highly classified information”—will reverberate throughout the campaign.
 Also unresolved is the question of whether Clinton’s server was hacked.
 You can read the FBI report here.

 What?
 Setting aside the question of the Clintons’ private email server, what’s actually in the emails that Clinton did turn over to State?
 While some of the emails related to Benghazi have been released, there are plenty of others covered by public-records laws that are still in the process of being vetted for release.

 How serious is it?
 Serious.
 While the contents of emails revealed so far has been more eyerolly than scandalous, the bigger problem is the revelation that dozens of email chains contained information that was classified at some level.
+In one case, Clinton forwarded information to her daughter, Chelsea Clinton, that while not marked classified at the time, is now considered to be.
 Meanwhile, some emails remain to be seen.
 The State Department, under court order, is slowly releasing the emails she turned over, but there are other emails that she didn’t turn over, which have surfaced through court battles.
-State also says the FBI found 30 emails related to the Benghazi attacks that Clinton did not turn over.

 What?
 On September 11, 2012, attackers overran a U.S. consulate in Benghazi, Libya, killing Ambassador Chris Stevens and three other Americans.
 Since then, Republicans have charged that Hillary Clinton failed to adequately protect U.S. installations or that she attempted to spin the attacks as spontaneous when she knew they were planned terrorist operations.
 She testifies for the first time on October 22.